 Erika: So Lyme is unfortunately very common.
 They say that by this year there might be 2 million cases in the US alone.

 Erika: Yes, it’s crazy.
 And there are at least 220,000 new cases per year.
 What the CDC says most people with Lyme believe that it’s actually much higher.
 Unfortunately, what happens, like I said the testing is really inaccurate, so a lot of doctors aren’t trained to look for it.
 You’ll do a traditional LabCorp test which only tests specific bands of antibodies that are very rarely come up.
 So, you know, they get a negative test like, “Oh, you’re negative”.
-A lot of times people get bitten, takes can be a size of a poppy seed, and no one, I mean, I didn’t even see the one that bit me.
+A lot of times people get bitten, ticks can be a size of a poppy seed, and no one, I mean, I didn’t even see the one that bit me.
 Up to this day, I haven’t even seen a live tick but I know they’re everywhere.
 So people don’t see that they got bitten by them and, you know, the bulls-eye rash is kind of like the traditional way to say, “Oh, you got Lyme”, but only about 30% of people can get the bulls-eye rash.
 And it can sometimes not look like a bulls-eye rash, it can just look like a weird bug bite.
 So it’s very, very hard to diagnose.
 It’s very, very missed.
 A lot of common, you know, misdiagnosis for Lyme being the root cause are often fibromyalgia, Parkinson's, MS, and all sorts of neurological diseases like CRPS or neuropathy, so many things.
 So many autoimmune conditions also might be triggered by Lyme.
 So it’s a huge, huge problem and epidemic that we’re facing and, you know, there’s not a lot of awareness around it.
 So, yes, I mean Lyme is unfortunately huge.
 And, you know, one of the things I tried to do if I blogged in my story is raising awareness for it that it can’t happen to anyone.
 You know, even in the city you can get bitten by a tick.
 I heard terrible stories, especially on the east coast, people just, you know, new in the city and get bitten.
 So, unfortunately, it’s a pretty big deal.
 And then Celiac Disease is a little bit rarer.
 I think they say, it’s 3 to 5% of the population has a genetic predisposition for Celiac Disease but there’s a lot of people that have non-Celiac gluten sensitivity.
 So that means it’s not necessarily an autoimmune attack but they say about 30% of the population does have a sensitivity to gluten that can cause either digestive distress or neurological issues.
 So I always recommend that you suspect it that you take things out of your diet for about 30 days and then add them back in, you know, one at a time and see how you react and see if your body is okay with it or if you do have any reaction.
 That’s kind of an easy way to test for it on your own.

 Host: Okay, so let’s talk about food now (laughing) And we touched on this subject just very briefly on how you started.
 You know, while you are going through the symptoms and the diagnosis.
 And this 4-year process is your process.
 Why don't you start by telling us what exactly a Paleo diet is and how, you know, experimented with it and then you came up with a whole cookbook around this and, you know, called the Wandering Palate?
 Why don’t you tell us the story?